Close

 (866) 386-1762

-Maritime and Admiralty Law in Miami, FL
+What is Maritime and Admiralty Law in Miami, FL?

 Navigable waters are those bodies of water used for interstate or foreign commerce and fall under federal maritime and admiralty law, not state law.
 Common examples include the Atlantic Ocean and the Caribbean Sea.
-However, a victim’s injuries must be tied to some maritime activity to apply maritime and admiralty law to a case.

-Additionally, accidents that take place in federal waters must be filed in federal court.
+Accidents that take place in federal waters must be filed in federal court.
 This means that attorneys litigating maritime and admiralty cases must be licensed to practice in federal court.
 Some states require attorneys to have an additional certification to practice maritime law in federal court.
 Our Miami maritime and admiralty attorneys can explain how these special requirements could affect your case.

 Injured Passengers